-The Food Teacher team, which includes several qualified and experienced teachers, work with schools in various ways depending on staff and pupil needs, funding and priority.
-Many schools utilise grants and external support to work with The Food Teacher.
+The Food Teacher™ team, which includes several qualified and experienced teachers, work with schools in various ways depending on staff and pupil needs, funding and priority.
+Many schools utilise grants and external support to work with The Food Teacher™.

 The team has extensive experience working with both Primary and Secondary schools offering advisory support, developing curriculum content, schemes of work, assessment, policy development, mentoring staff and model and team teaching.
 Measuring the impact of the support is an inclusive aspect of the work.
 Examples of support include menu development for Kids Inc Nurseries, development and delivery of the Ridgeway Academy (Secondary School) Realise, Aspire, Achieve programme and delivery of a food and nutrition workshop with Action4Youth for their National Citizen Service programme.

-The Food Teacher clinic can provide consultations and will work with individual children and their families through schools to improve nutrition to reduce obesity risk, improve concentration, attendance (boosting immunity) and behaviour.
+The Food Teacher™clinic can provide consultations and will work with individual children and their families through schools to improve nutrition to reduce obesity risk, improve concentration, attendance (boosting immunity) and behaviour.

-Please contact The Food Teacher to discuss your needs further
+Please contact The Food Teacher™ to discuss your needs further.